phundal-twilio/twilio-payment-simulator-generic-pay-python/README.md

 - When Ngrok starts, capture the URL represented bye the HTTPS port that is setup (highlighted in blue below).
 We'll use this in configuring the pay connector later.
 ![Sweet configuration image on Github](https://github.com/phundal-twilio/twilio-payment-simulator-generic-pay-python/blob/main/Ngrok-sample.png?raw=true)

-## Install the python packages into a virtual environment
+## Install the required python packages into a virtual environment

 Within the project directory, create a virtual environment for requisite python packages (more on [Python virtual environments](https://docs.python.org/3/library/venv.html))
 ```